bowernite/dotfiles/README.md

 ## Installation

-> NEXT_MACHINE: Try step 2 on its own.
-If it works, take a note of that, and maybe make a to-do that simplifies this (i.e. remove step 1, run those commands in `bootstrap.sh`, only run those commands once by putting some kind of flag into `.zshrc\_\_private, etc.)
+> You may need to restart your mac between some of these steps, but if you can defer until as late in this process as possible, do so to keep the number of reboots to a minimum.

-1. On a brand new installation of macOS:
+On a brand new installation of macOS:

 <!-- softwareupdate: Updates and installs Apple software (like Safari, macOS, etc.) -->
 <!-- xcode-select: Installs dev tools (like git, make, etc.) -->